 One-page business plans aren’t limited to just one type of business; they can be used in a multitude of scenarios, including:

-Idea phase – A one-page business plan is ideal for building a simple, quick overview for people and businesses still brainstorming their business idea.
-A simple plan allows it to be amended and updated as the idea is developed and keeps all the ideas on a single page.
+A one-page business plan is ideal for building a quick overview for people and businesses still brainstorming ideas.
+A simple plan allows it to be amended and updated as the concept is developed and keeps all the ideas on a single page.

 How to Write a One-Page Business Plan?

-Writing a one-page business plan is simple, especially when you use a template to help you get started.
+Writing a one-page business plan is simple, mainly when you use a template to help you get started.
 A one-page business plan should cover the following sections:

 Step 1 – Business Overview